shivambhatt35/Customer-Profiling/README.md

 # 🚀 Customer Profiling

-A project focused on segmenting customers by behavior, engagement, and demographics to enable data-driven marketing and retention strategies.
+This project is a complete data analysis framework for understanding customer behavior, building meaningful segments, and enabling data-driven strategy.
+It blends exploratory analysis, statistically evaluation, machine learning, and advanced visualizations to uncover customer patterns and actionable profiles.

 ---